maxence-glt/raytracer/notes/Probability/Stratified Sampling.md

-A technique for variance reduction based on the careful placement of samples in order to better capture the features of the integrand (or, more accurately, to be less likely to miss important features).
+A technique for variance reduction for [[Monte Carlo Integration|monte carlo]] methods.
+Careful placement of samples are used in order to better capture the features of the integrand (or, more accurately, to be less likely to miss important features).

 Stratified sampling decomposes the integration domain into regions and places samples in each one.